What to do in Savannah

 Ships of the Sea Maritime Museum 0.0 km/0.0 miles

-Four Points by Sheraton Historic Savannah is located right next door to the Ships of the Sea Maritime Museum.
+Four Points by Sheraton Historic Savannah is the ideal Ships of the Sea Museum hotel.
 Ships of the Sea proudly exhibits ship models, paintings, and maritime antiques from the era of Atlantic trade and travel between England and America during the 18th and 19th centuries.
 This unique museum is located in the beautiful home built for William Scarbrough, who was one of the principal owners of the Steamship Savannah and was also the president of the Savannah Steamship Company.

 Historic Savannah Theatre 1.0 km/0.75 miles

 Visit the Historic Savannah Theatre, one of Savannah's oldest attractions.
 The Theatre dates back to 1818 and was constructed in the traditional Broadway style, but was recently restored in 2002.
 Open year around, enjoy lively productions that include bands, singers, dancers, and performers.
 Stop by the nation's oldest continually-operating theatre and catch a show today.